 The hands-on portion of blended training is critical for successful completion of the skill objectives for CPR, AED, and first aid training.
 It is important to understand that for most learners, this session is for practice and evaluation and is not simply a “skills checkoff .”
 The objective of the online portion is to cover the knowledge and concepts of the topic, but not to develop the physical skills.
 Skills can be improved and mastered only through hands-on practice.

 The benefits of blended learning for INDIVIDUALS include:

 1. Accommodates individual learning styles and allows for self-paced learning

 2. Participants can stop and review the training whenever necessary to ensure they completely understand the material.

 3. Greater ease of scheduling for a skills practice and testing vs a regular class

 4. Focused skills session with your instructors undivided attention

-The benefits of blended learning for ORGANIZATIONS include:
+The benefits of blended learning for WORKPLACES include:

 1. Greater convenience.
 Moving the learning of knowledge online can shorten hands-on skill sessions and allow for more scheduling alternatives.

 2. Consistency.
 All learners follow the same process and are exposed to the same information.